-We have audited the consolidated financial statements of Mensch und Maschine Software SE and its subsidiaries (the Group) - consisting of consolidated balance sheet as at December 31, 2023, the consolidated profit and loss statement and the consolidated statement of comprehensive income, the consolidated statement of changes in equity, the consolidated cash flow statement for the financial year from January 1 to December 31, 2023, and the notes to the consolidated financial statements, including the presentation of the recognition and measurement policies.
-In addition, we have audited the group management report of Mensch und Maschine Software SE for the financial year from January 1 to December 31, 2023.
+We have audited the consolidated financial statements of Mensch und Maschine Software SE and its subsidiaries (the Group) - consisting of consolidated balance sheet as at December 31, 2024, the consolidated profit and loss statement and the consolidated statement of comprehensive income, the consolidated statement of changes in equity, the consolidated cash flow statement for the financial year from January 1 to December 31, 2024, and the notes to the consolidated financial statements, including material accounting policy informations.
+In addition, we have audited the group management report of Mensch und Maschine Software SE for the financial year from January 1 to December 31, 2024.